vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

 What this does is setting up the basic structure for your RSpec tests within rails.
 As you can see from the output above, this generator initialized a `spec` directory with a few files that you will need later.
 The `.rspec` file is a configuration file that we won’t need to manipulate for now.
 Just wanted to let you know what you have in front of you.
 The other files are self-explanatory but I want to mention their differences. `spec_helper.rb` is for specs that don’t depend on Rails, `rails_helper.rb` on the other hand do depend on it.
-Both of these files will be required on top of your spec files—above your actual tests.

-When you generate a model via
+What is not obvious is that one of these files need to be required on top of your spec files (test files) in order to run your tests.
+Let’s have a quick look!
+When you generate a model via:

 ###### Terminal